magento/devdocs/guides/v1.0/config-guide/bootstrap/mage-dirs.md

 You can set `MAGE_DIRS` in any of the following ways:

 *	<a href="{{ site.gdeurl }}config-guide/bootstrap/magento-how-to-set.html">Set the value of bootstrap parameters</a>
-*	Using a custom entry point script such as the following:
+*	Use a custom entry point script such as the following:

 	{% highlight php %}
 	<?php